vemboy/Kuyn/docs/spec.md

 - `fill(c: Color)`
 - `avarageDistance()`
 - `palette(int n)`
- - Creates a pallete with the first n amount of dom colors (n < x)
+ - Creates a palette with the first n amount of dom colors (n < x)
 - `ReplaceAreas(int n, p)`
  - Finds all the colors that seem the same to the human eye that seem the same to the dom color, to the first n amount of dom colors.
 Replaces those areas with the palette given in parameters, if the amounts don't match, it replaces till either area's or the palette is finished.
 (IFFY)